devlin-barbarino-wedding/devlin-barbarino-wedding/details.md

 ---

 - __Note:__ October is a busy time of year in California wine country.
 We highly recommend that you book accommodation as soon as possible.
-    - ___Update on August 4th - America's Best Value Inn and Suites is currently sold out for the night of October 14th.
-See the "Accommodation" tab for additional options.___
+    - ___Update on August 4th - America's Best Value Inn and Suites is almost sold out for the night of October 14th - please call the hotel to check for any available rooms at 1-888-433-5548.
+If sold out, please see the "Accommodation" tab for additional options.___

 ---